colemcamacho/TwitterWinAndLosePublic/README.md

 Thanks for taking the time to read this, make sure to like and follow @MarketWandL!

-*NOTE: The version here on GitHub is not the exact file that is being run, I did this to conciel the API keys from the public.
+*NOTE: The version here on GitHub is not the exact file that is being run, I did this to conceal the API keys from the public.